Facing

 After

-the meet ceremony, when a warrior becomes a junior elder, he
+the meet ceremony, when a warrior became a junior elder, he

 bad spirits.
 The mane has special spiritual attachment to the

 warrior.
-It is a must for a warrior to honor the mane.
+It was a must for a warrior to honor the mane.

 The

-lion tail is stretched and soften by the warriors, then hand
+lion tail was stretched and soften by the warriors, then hand

-it over to women of the community for beading.
+it over to the village women for beading.
 The warriors

-will receive the tail back when the beading service is complete.
+would receive the tail back when the beading was done.

-The warriors will keep and guide the lion's tail in their manyatta
+The warriors would keep and guide the lion's tail in their manyatta

-After graduation, a group of warriors must gather to pay their
+After graduation, a group of warriors would come together and pay their

-last special respect to the tail.
-The tail is thrown away after
+last special respect to all the lion tails collected during moran hood.
+The lion tails were thrown away after

 the eunoto ceremony.